EllenZhangYarong/DataScience/DataAnalystic/CapstoneProjects/Project2_AnalyzeABTestResults/ReadMe.md

 ## Skills

-- In this project a dataset containing the conversion rates between new and old websites for an e-commerce website is going to be analyzed.
-This project is meant to give a practical example for how the statistics learned in part 4 of the Udacity Data Analysis Nanodegree course can be used.
+- In this project a given dataset containing the conversion rates between new and old websites for an e-commerce website.
+We nedd to use statistics skill learned in part 4 of this course, to analyze if the new strategy is working, or we need to keep the old one longer to check the result, then make the final decision.

-- The data will be used to perform an A/B test, the goal is to work through the notebook to help the community understand if they should implement the new page, keep the old one or run the experiment longer to make their decision.